Optometry Australia cares about your mental health and wellbeing

 Suicide and self-harm in health professionals

-Sadly, it found that 16 health practitioners had taken their lives between January 2018 and December 2021 while involved in regulatory processes, and four practitioners had attempted suicide or had self-harmed.
+Sadly, it found that 16 health practitioners across the National Scheme had taken their lives between January 2018 and December 2021 while involved in regulatory processes, and four practitioners had attempted suicide or had self-harmed.

-To raise awareness of mental health issues and funds for Lifeline’s suicide prevention hotline, Optometry Australia staff have also joined the Push Up Challenge to complete 3,249 push-ups during the month of June 2024.
-Why 3,249 push-ups?
-Sadly, this is the number of Australians who lost their lives to suicide in 2022.
+To raise awareness of mental health issues and funds for Lifeline’s suicide prevention hotline, OA staff annually join the Push Up Challenge, with the goal this year of completing 3,214 push-ups during the month of June.
+Why 3,214 push-ups?
+Sadly, this is the number of Australians who lost their lives to suicide in 2023.

 Please reach out for help